A Geometric View of Closure Phases in Interferometry: APPLICATION TO REAL DATA

 This result demonstrates a few important principles.
-First, the fact that the fringes intersect at a point even for the uncalibrated data confirms the invariance of closure phase (zero, for a point-like morphology), for an instrument in which the instrumental and tropospheric phase contributions can be factored into element-based terms as in Equation~(\ref{eqn:E-field-cal-corr}).
-Second, the shift in the grid pattern in Figure~\ref{fig:3C286-three-fringes} is a measure of the magnitude of antenna-based phase corruptions due to the instrument and troposphere.
-And third, the fact that the fringes intersect at close to a point implies that, for the VLA, the atmospheric and electronic phase corruptions to the data are predominantly factorizable into antenna-based gains, and are not dominated by corruptions that may be idiosyncratic to a given interferometric baseline.
+First, the fact that the fringes intersect at a point even for the uncalibrated data geometrically confirms the invariance of closure phase (zero, for a point-like morphology), for an instrument in which the instrumental and tropospheric phase contributions can be factored into element-based terms as in Equation~(\ref{eqn:E-field-cal-corr}).
+But closure phase is not invariant to baseline-dependent phase errors, which has been shown here geometrically.
+Second, the shift in the grid pattern in Figure~\ref{fig:3C286-all-fringes} is a measure of the magnitude of element-based phase corruptions due to the instrument and troposphere.
+Third, the fact that the fringes nearly intersect at a point implies that, for the VLA, the atmospheric and electronic phase corruptions to the data are predominantly factorisable into element-based gains, and are not dominated by corruptions that may be idiosyncratic to a given interferometric baseline.
+And fourth, it is possible to use this geometric understanding in the image plane for diagnosing baseline-dependent phase errors, provided a model is known for the object being imaged, or in the case of highly redundant arrays.
+The key distinction between element-based and baseline-based corruptions is that the former will result in an arbitrary translation of fringes in the image plane but conserve the SOS of the triangle, whereas a baseline-based error will fundamentally modify the SOS parameters of the principle triangle, depending on the nature of the baseline-dependent error.
+For example, a simple baseline-based phase error such as the one discussed above in the 3C286 example will modify only the size of the principal triangle, while a miscalculated antenna spacing vector can modify any or all of the SOS parameters.

-Note that adding fringes from other sets of triads to the uncalibrated image in Figure~\ref{fig:3C286-all-fringes}, will result in different sets of grids whose peaks will not coincide with each other, and hence a coherent sum of the peaks will not be seen.
-Thus, from an imaging viewpoint, only after calibration of the instrumental and tropospheric phases in a standard synthesis imaging approach, or alternatively, by imposing \textit{a priori} image constraints in a forward-modeling approach using closure quantities \cite[e.g.,][]{Readhead+1978,Chael+2018}, will the various triad grids align to yield a coherent source of emission at the target object position.